Police in New Jersey praised for marching in Floyd protests

 There were other instances of police solidarity throughout the U.S. widely shared on social media.

-Marchers in Flint, Michigan, arrived at a police station where Genesee County Sheriff Christopher Swanson — responding to chants of “Walk with us!
+Marchers in Flint Township, Michigan, arrived at a police station where Genesee County Sheriff Christopher Swanson — responding to chants of “Walk with us!
 Walk with us!” — said, “Come on!” and joined the protest.

 Police in Fargo, North Dakota, held hands with protesters while officers took a knee in Santa Cruz, California.

-Note: This story has been corrected to show that the Genesee County sheriff marched with protesters in Flint Township, not Flint.